 It’s a question we are often asked and we understand why there is a mystique that surrounds the two enamelling processes when creating Custom Pin Badges, so please read on and I’ll provide a few pointers for you that I hope will help.

 Enamel Pin Badges have two main ingredients, plated metal and enamel.
-Both Hard and Soft Enamel Pins start life with the design in the form of a die, being stamped into a sheet of premium quality metal and then cut out to the shape of the pin design.
+Both Hard Enamel and Soft Enamel Pins start life with the design in the form of a die, being stamped into a sheet of premium quality metal and then cut out to the shape of the custom pin design.

 “Hey Bob” I hear you say, “Does it cost more to cut a pin badge to shape than leaving it in a circle or a rectangle for example?”
 The answer is generally No, unless your artwork requires fine cutting, cut-outs or has small shapes like the whiskers of a cat for example, that protrude from the main body of the enamel pin badge.
 We always advise if a design requires something beyond a ‘standard' specification then enquire with us beforehand.

 Once stamped and cut to shape, the metal shapes that will become your custom enamel badges are plated in the metal colour you have chosen.
 Once the plating is set, the process of adding colour to the pin begins.

 A Hard Enamel badges are created by filling the recesses of the metal base of the badge (‘the Badge Base’ …he-he-he!) right to the top of the surface of the raised metal outlines of the custom badge.
 The badges are then baked at a high temperature to allow the enamel to harden and achieve the bright vibrant colours you gain with custom enamel pins.
 Then, the hard enamel pin badges go through a grinding process to flatten the surface resulting in a smooth, polished feel to the surface of the badge when you run your finger over the top of it.
 The enamel gives a clear reflection in direct light.